 Despite criticism, the popularity of Hit Clips continued, New music players with new designs and new colors were released that fall.
 A spin off called Kid Clips were also released.

 More licensing deals with record labels meant more song cartridges and accessories were released.
 Tiger Electronics even released music chips based on the popular cartoon ”The Simpsons”.

 However, the toy’s popularity started to decrease when Apple released their iPod in October of 2001, Since Hit Clips were made to be an alternative to Digital MP3 Players since they lacked portability and had a bulky design.
 The iPod had a 45.7 mm (1.8 in) hard drive and had a silk design.
 The iPod became extremely popular when they first launched.
 Hit Clips struggled to compete with the iPod.
 Tiger Electronics released new micro chips and different music players. but sales were nothing compared to the iPod’s sales.

 Tiger Electronics introduced Hit Clips Discs and Disc Players in 2003.
-However it didn’t become as popular as the micro chips and music players.
+However they didn’t become as popular as the micro chips and music players.
 Due to the iPod’s gain of popularity at this point.
 Hit Clips were finally losing popularity.
-This suggests that the rise of MP3 tech along with other factors compounded to lead to Hit Clips demise.
+This eventually lead to their demise.

 Hit Clips are now very easy to find on Ebay and Amazon, however the music players and micro discs are pretty expensive, ranging from $4 to $250.